WildGums/WildGums.OpenSource/src/orc.controls/colorlegend.md

 Property name|Description
 -|-
-AccentColorBrush|Get or sets accent color AllowColorEditing|Gets or sets a value indicating whether color can be edited or not.
+AccentColorBrush|Get or sets accent color AllowColorEditing|Gets or sets a whether color can be edited.
-EditingColor|Gets or sets a value indicating whether user editing current color.
+EditingColor|Gets or sets whether user editing current color.
 Filter|Gets or sets filter for list of color.
 FilteredItemsIds|Gets or sets the filtered items ids.
 FilteredItemsSource|Gets or sets a source for color items respecting current filter value.
 FilterWatermark|Gets or sets filter watermark string we use in search textbox.
 ItemsSource|Gets or sets source for color items.
-IsAllVisible|Gets or sets a value indicating whether is all visible.
+IsAllVisible|Gets or sets whether is all visible.
-IsColorSelecting|Gets or sets a value indicating whether user editing current color.
+IsColorSelecting|Gets or sets whether user editing current color.
 SelectedColorItems|Gets or sets list of selected items.
-ShowBottomToolBox|Gets or sets a value indicating whether bottom tool box is shown or not.
+ShowBottomToolBox|Gets or sets whether bottom tool box is visible.
-ShowColorVisibilityControls|Gets or sets a value indicating whether visibility controls are shown or not.
+ShowColorVisibilityControls|Gets or sets whether visibility controls are visible.
-ShowSearchBox|Gets or sets a value indicating whether search box is shown or not.
+ShowSearchBox|Gets or sets whether search box is visible.
-ShowSettingsBox|Gets or sets a value indicating whether settings button is shown or not.
+ShowSettingsBox|Gets or sets whether settings button is visible.
-ShowToolBox|Gets or sets a value indicating whether tool box is shown or not.
+ShowToolBox|Gets or sets whether tool box is visible.
 OperationColorAttribute **Will be removed in v2.0!**|Gets or sets the operation color attribute.
-ShowSettings **Will be removed in v2.0!**|Gets or sets a value indicating whether settings button is shown or not.
+ShowSettings **Will be removed in v2.0!**|Gets or sets whether settings button is visible.
-UseRegexFiltering **Will be removed in v2.0!**|Gets or sets a value indicating whether regex is used when search is performed.
+UseRegexFiltering **Will be removed in v2.0!**|Gets or sets whether regex is used when search is performed.

 ## Events